mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![sixInputs](https://github.com/mpinar/MachineLearning/blob/master/SVM%206%20input%20graph.png?raw=true)

-We will observe how the predictions change after we tune the SVM;
+The changes in the  predictions after the tuning of the SVM is observed as the following;
 ```r
 sixDsSvmTune <- tune(svm, train.x = sixDsSvmExTrain, train.y = sixDsExpectedOutput, kernel= "radial",
                 ranges = list(cost= 10^(-1:2), gamma= seq(0,1, by= 0.01)))